AllThingsSmitty/allthingssmitty.github.io/_posts/2019-03-25-using-closest-to-return-the-correct-dom-element.md

   <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
 </div>

 Hopefully this tip will help you if you need to target specific elements in the DOM.
 If you're looking for more in-depth reading on the `closest()` method, I'd recommend [Zell Liew's post](https://zellwk.com/blog/dom-traversals/){:rel="external"} on traversing the DOM.
-He covers the this method and a few other tricks that you may want to check out.
+He covers this method and a few other tricks that you may want to check out.